Interior & Exterior Home Painting Tips

 Alkyd & Oil

-home prior to our arrival.
-Read our exterior home paint project preparation guide.
+before our arrival.
+Read our outside paint project preparation guide.

 Correct the damage by scraping loose paint off at least 8 to 12 inches around the problem areas.
 Prime bare areas, caulk around window frames to keep moisture from getting to the surface and then apply the chosen topcoat.